tatuylonen/wiktextract/README.md

 using the same format as sense ``links``.
 It preserves links from expanded templates (including ``m`` and ``l``) and ordinary wikilinks.
 Targets retain language or sense anchors, and repeated links are retained in source order.
 Categories are excluded.
-There are no character offsets into the cleaned text.
 The field is omitted when no links are found.
 For example, French ``{{m|fr|aval}} + {{m|fr|-er}}`` produces:

 ```json